Gold: $1924.70 Silver: $23.63 Platinum: $920.00 90% Junk $1 FV: $16.9 Gold/Silver Ratio: 81.45

 The national coat of arms is depicted on the obverse of other denominations of gold peso coins.

-The reverse of the 20 Pesos Gold Coin has the words "Viente Pesos" (Twenty Pesos) surrounding the Aztec Calendar Sun Stone.
+The reverse of the 20 Pesos Gold Coin has the words "Veinte Pesos" (Twenty Pesos) surrounding the Aztec Calendar Sun Stone.

-The reverse of the 10 Pesos Gold Coin, the 5 Pesos Gold Coin and the 2.5 Pesos Gold Coin all contain a portrait of revolutionary leader Miguel Hidalgo y Costilla.
-The reverse of these smaller denomination gold pesos also includes the denomination's face value surrounding the Hidalgo portrait.
+The reverses of the 10 Pesos Gold Coin, the 5 Pesos Gold Coin, and the 2.5 Pesos Gold Coin all contain a portrait of revolutionary leader Miguel Hidalgo y Costilla.
+The reverses of these smaller denomination gold pesos also include the denomination's face value surrounding the Hidalgo portrait.

-The smallest of the gold pesos, the 2 Peso Gold Coin shows a Mexican celebratory wreath, along with the denomination and year of minting.
+The smallest gold peso, the 2 Peso Gold Coin, shows a Mexican celebratory wreath, along with the denomination and year of minting.

 Mexico Gold Peso Mintage and Coin Details